Normally, when we construct wellness plans for ourselves we focus on two components:

-Both our physical and emotional health is in part tied to our environments, and it's up to each of us to cultivate our surroundings into something positive.
+Both our physical and emotional health is in part tied to our environment, and it's up to each of us to live in harmony with our surroundings.
 Often our environments become normalized, and we fail to ask pertinent questions.

-In studies, people living in cluttered homes are shown in studies to show higher levels of cortisol, the stress hormone¹.
+In studies, people living in cluttered homes are shown to have higher levels of cortisol, the stress hormone¹.
 It's not a coincidence; people feel more at home when their environment is free from clutter.

-Of course, going too far in the other direction can also cause some anxiety.
-Trying to maintain a level of clinical cleanliness and organization in your home or office.
+Of course, going too far in the other direction can negatively affect your emotional wellness.
+Just do your best to incorporate daily habits that help improve the organization in your home or office.
 For most people, there is a comfort zone where things are free from clutter but still look "lived in."

 Don't try to do too much at once.
 Sometimes when you first get started cleaning, you'll feel hugely motivated and may be tempted to start multiple cleaning tasks at once.
 This kind of overextension can easily lead to burnout, and soon you'll find your home more cluttered than before.

-To keep yourself motivated, try focusing on simple decluttering or cleaning tasks that have a recognizable end point.
+To keep yourself motivated, try focusing on simple decluttering or cleaning tasks that have a recognizable endpoint.
 Stepping back to see that you've completed clearing the table or reorganizing a drawer can keep you motivated to get through your whole home.

 We've all heard that joke about humans being emotionally unstable houseplants, and there's a bit of truth in that.
 Our bodies need sunlight for the vitamins and the health benefits it has on our brains.
 Too much time in the dark can leave us with feelings of depression, including fatigue, weight gain, and sadness².

 There are more forms of pollution than just smog.
 Noise pollution is a real problem in the modern world.
 Many of us live surrounded continuously by vehicle noises and blaring electronics.
 It can be so all-consuming that many of us have grown accustomed to it.
 However, giving your ears and your mind some quiet time can be invaluable in fashioning your healthy, happy environment.

 The simplest thing to do is turn off your television and silence your phone ringer.
 Many people leave electronics on for "background noise," but a raucous TV show or loud radio can subtly irritate your mind and lower your mood.
 Give yourself some time each day where everything is turned off, especially right before bed.

-If total silence makes you uncomfortable, or if you can still hear distant distracting noises from outside, consider populating your home or office with more natural sounds.
+If total silence makes you uncomfortable or can still hear distant distracting noises from outside, consider populating your home or office with more natural sounds.
 A babbling brook or the wind shuffling through leaves calms most people down.
 You can play these sounds through your laptop or cell phone, or you can go one step further and buy a small fountain for your desk or counter.

 Small tasks like picking up litter or planting trees can not only improve the world around you; they can lift your mood.
-If you value caring for the planet, then knowing you're living your life in the most sustainable way possible can have a significant impact on your psychological wellness.
+If you value caring for the planet, then knowing you're living your life in the most sustainable ways possible can significantly impact not only the environment but also your emotional wellness.

-We want many things in life: that new TV, fancier furniture, or maybe a complete kitchen remodel.
-Try to make your big purchases investments in your happiness.
+Consider your happiness when making your next purchase.
 Think about what you're going to use that new item for.
-Buying a new grill, for example, may lead to more parties and get-togethers at your home.
-Maybe that new streaming subscription will be used for family movie nights.
+Buying a new grill, for example, may lead to more parties and get-togethers at your home, or maybe that new streaming subscription will be used for family movie nights.